faranalytics/socketnaut/README.md

 By variously specifying `minWorkers`, `maxWorkers`, and `workersCheckingInterval` you can tune Socketnaut according to the requirements of your environment.

-## Proxy Socket Remote Address
+## The Client-Proxy Socket's Remote Address and Port

-When a request is made to an `http.Server`, the `request` handler is passed a `http.IncomingMessage`.
+Socketnaut provides a facility for obtaining information about the client-proxy socket.
+When a proxied request is made to an `http.Server`, the `request` handler is passed a `http.IncomingMessage`.
 The remote address of the Socket, accessed using `http.IncomingMessage.socket.remoteAddress`, will provide the remote address of the Proxy (usu.
-127.0.0.1) - not the Client.
+127.0.0.1) - not remote address of the Client.
 Implementations such as **Proxy Protocol** and the `Forwarded` HTTP header are commonly used in order to address this issue.
-However, Socketnaut's `ServiceProxy` is a Layer 4 proxy, and the payload may or may not contain encrypted data; hence, it isn't always possible to inject an HTTP header into the message - the payload may not even be HTTP.
+However, Socketnaut's `ServiceProxy` is a Layer 4 proxy, and the payload may or may not contain encrypted data; hence, it isn't always possible to inject an HTTP header into the message - *the payload may not even be HTTP*.

-Socketnaut solves this problem by providing a `MessageChannel` facility for requesting this information from the proxy.
+Socketnaut solves this problem by providing a `MessageChannel` facility for requesting information about the client-proxy socket.
 Call the `ServiceAgent.requestProxySocketAddressInfo` method with the request socket (e.g., `req.socket`) as an argument.
-The method will return a `Promise` that resolves to a `socketnaut.ProxySocketAddressInfo` object that contains the tuple that describes the proxy's socket.
+The method will return a `Promise` that resolves to a `socketnaut.ProxySocketAddressInfo` object that contains information that describes the proxy's socket tuple.

 ### Example